Latest posts by Mark Spera (see all)

-Slowly but surely, our pageviews on blog posts about Instapage began to climb.
-Google began to see me as an expert on landing page software and soon enough we ranked #1 for nearly every landing page software search term.
+Google began to see me as an expert on landing page software and soon enough Growth Marketing Pro ranked #1 for nearly every landing page software search term.

-My honest, unbiased and trustworthy reviews and musings were enough to convince Google and our readership of my deep understanding of the topic.
+My honest, unbiased reviews and musings were enough to convince Google and our readership of my deep understanding of the topic.